CodeNow/runnable-cms/_posts/2016-11-7-lessons-learned-while-building-microservices-part-ii.md

 ---
 layout: post
 title: Lessons Learned While Building Microservices Part II
-author: anton_p
-category: Engineering
-excerpt: 'In <a href="http://blog.runnable.com/post/149676042396/lessons-learned-while-building-microservices" class="link">part I</a>, I explored the less-obvious advantages of the microservices architecture that we’ve discovered while building Runnable.
-In this part, I’ll explain how the microservices architecture creates happier and healthier teams.'
 ---

 In [part I](http://blog.runnable.com/post/149676042396/lessons-learned-while-building-microservices), I explored the less-obvious advantages of the microservices architecture that we’ve discovered while building Runnable.
 In this part, I’ll explain how the microservices architecture creates happier and healthier teams.